andybalaam/git-history-data/README.md

     "8fd2224", "2015-07-13", "Andy",   18,      0,         "githistorydata/commitdetail.py"

-It is intended to be easy to analyse the results in a tool such as [Watson Analytics](http://watsonanalytics.com), and to be convenient to manipulate with standard Unix command-line tools.
+It is intended to be easy to analyse the results, and to be convenient to manipulate with standard Unix command-line tools.

 For example, if you want to see very large changes to a specific file (in the Git project itself):